henrikfroehling/Trakt.NET/docs/docs/essentials/paging.md

         // Get the next page
         trendingShowsResponse = await trendingShowsResponse.GetNextPageAsync();

-        // Do something with the current page trending shows response...
+        // Do something with the current page of trending shows response...
     }
 }
 catch (TraktException ex)
 {